4bhish/valyrian-translator/README.md

 A web app where user can translate to game of thrones valyrian lagnuage.
 ## How to use:
 - Enter your text you want to translate.
-- You will get know valyrian.
+- You will get know valyrian translation.
 ### Tech Used:
 - vanillaJS
 - Funtranslation API